Credit default swap index: Quotation and cashflows

 Most indices will be quoted at a theoretical traded spread in basis points.
 This represents the fraction of the protected notional that would be paid yearly.
 The standardization of indices means that instead of paying the theoretical spread, the fixed (or running) spread (as defined in the index documentation) is paid.
-It also means that coupon payments are not at fixed intervals starting from the trade date - payment dates are fixed on the 20th of March, June, September, and December.
+It also means that coupon payments are not at fixed intervals starting from the trade date - payment dates are fixed on 20 March, June, September, and December.
 This means that the first coupon period may be a different length to the others.
 To offset the difference between traded spread and running spread, and the accrual from the first coupon period, an upfront fee is paid.

 CDX.NA.HY and CDX.EM indices are generally quoted slightly differently.
 In the same manner as high yield single name CDSs, they are quoted as a price - i.e. the percentage of the notional that is paid as an upfront fee.